 Referring back to the biblical stewardship definition above—“the manager of a household”—you can see why Joseph is the perfect example of what it means to be a steward.

-Remember, God owns the earth.
+Remember, Christ owns everything.
 As the owner of everything, he makes his desires for his creation known.
 We see just one example of this in Leviticus 25:1-5.

 In this passage, the LORD told Moses to let the people farm the land for six years, but to make them take a break from farming the ground in the seventh year.